ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 For shortest path with a list of edge collections you can optionally specify the direction for some of the edge collections.
 Say for example you have three edge collections edges1, edges2 and edges3, where in edges2 the direction has no relevance, but in edges1 and edges3 the direction should be taken into account.
 In this case you can use OUTBOUND as general search direction and ANY specifically for edges2 as follows:

-FOR vertex IN OUTBOUND SHORTEST_PATH
+FOR node IN OUTBOUND SHORTEST_PATH

 edges1, ANY edges2, edges3

-All collections in the list that do not specify their own direction will use the direction defined after IN (here: OUTBOUND).
+All collections in the list that do not specify their own direction use the direction defined after IN (here: OUTBOUND).
 This allows to use a different direction for each collection in your path search.

 Conditional shortest path